 This number is bigger than the number of atoms in the perceivable universe.
 And not by just a little bit either.
 Exponentially bigger.
 This number is so big that the human mind can’t comprehend how big it is.
 It’s just really big.
 Huge.
 I can not overstate this enough.
 This is a very big number.
 Your financial and cryptographic transactions are secure because of how big this is.
 Only a fool would attempt to brute force this many possible combinations.

 So why is this particular number now big enough to be secure for the significant future?
-Well, it’s partly because we’ve simply increased the exponent to the point where the numbers get ridiculous, whereas before (with hash functions such as MD5, we were being a little cautious with a ‘just enough’ approach to exponential security.
-A brute force attack on with this many combinations is infeasible to a crazy degree.
+Well, it’s partly because we’ve simply increased the exponent to the point where the numbers get ridiculous, whereas before (with hash functions such as MD5, we were being a little cautious with a ‘just enough’ approach to exponential security and an underestimation of how fast computing speed could get.
+A brute force attack on with this many combinations is however, quite infeasible.
 Does that mean it’s impossible for someone to find the same hash as someone else?
 No. It’s not mathematically impossible.
 It never will be – that’s how numbers work.
 If a number exists, anyone can find it.
-However, at this point it’s no longer worth peoples time trying – because it would take hundreds of millions of years to maybe get a result.
-That doesn’t even guarantee the result they’re looking for, just a result.
+However, at this point it’s no longer worth your time trying – because it would take hundreds of millions of years to maybe get a result.

 Is it technically, for the sake of mathematics, possible?
 Yes.
 Will we ever witness it in a meaningful way?
-Absolutely not going to happen.
+Beyond unlikely.